um-pdavila/acs_docs/docs/pegasus/soft/amazon_cli.rst

      b. use the '--recursive' flag to upload all objects
 5. Delete objects from AWS s3 buckets with rm
      a. list & test with '--dryrun' flag
-     b. the remove with rm
+     b. then remove with rm
 6. Sync between your local directory and an AWS s3 bucket with sync
      a. recursive
      b. copies changes & new files only